leocheng/linode_deploy/README.md

   1. Shutdown your linode.
   2. Create the root disk from the StackScript.
   3. Create the configuration
-  4. Reboot your linode with the new deploy.
+  4. Boot your linode with the new deploy.

 usage
 =============